 Video is a key part of any digital marketing strategy, yet so many of us upload them without thinking about accessibility.
 In the video above, you'll see how to take an MP4 and your subtitle file (proper name: SubRip Text or .SRT) and combine them using VLC Player.
 If you don't already have an SRT file, then I show you how to use Rev.com to to create one.
 Paying to have your SRT file created isn't free (burning it into the video is) but, it's very cheap.
 The subtitles for this video cost under £1.
 They're done by automatically using machine learning (which isn't quite AI but it's close), so they're not perfect but I didn't correct them, so you can see how close to perfect they are.

 Why is adding subtitles to your company videos important?

 At last count there are 500 hours worth of videos uploaded to YouTube every minute.
 Add to that; Twitter, TikTok and all the other platforms.
 Now think about how many videos you see with proper subtitles.
 Right?
 The lack of subtitles makes a great deal of video content quite inaccessible to a huge proportion of the people who want to view them.
 Adding subtitles is by no means the last word in accessibility but it goes a long way towards providing a more enjoyable experience for many of your potential customers.

 And, if you don't care about accessibility you're a dick.
 But even so, think about return on your investment.
-If you're uploading videos to social media - 69% of users watch without sound, so subtitles are essential to get your marketing and sales messages across.
+If you're uploading videos to social media marketing channels - 69% of users watch without sound, so subtitles are essential to get your marketing and sales messages across.